sahithyandev/sv443-joke-api-js-wrapper/README.md

 **Note** It's still under development.
 So I don't recommend to use this wrapper in a _serious_ projects.

 If you really want to use this library in your project.
 Go ahead and use it.
-But there may be some bugs and there are no documentation available at the moment.
+But there may be some bugs and **there are no documentation available at the moment**.

 ## Usage